mozilla-services/socorro/docs/usinggit.rst

     'Note about fast-forwards' section of 'git push --help' for details.

   This error message says that there are changes on the remote branch that you don't have locally yet.
-Contact your local `git` expert for help.
+Contact your local Git expert for help.